-Top 6 Signs You Need A New Deck (Instead of a Repair)
+Top 6 Signs You Need A New Deck (Instead of Deck Repairs)

-When it comes to an aging backyard deck, there are many factors to consider when deciding whether the existing issues can be fixed with by repairing it, or if it is simply time to start from scratch with a brand new deck.
+When it comes to an aging backyard deck, there are many factors to consider when deciding whether the existing issues can be fixed by repairing it, or if it is simply time to start from scratch with a brand-new deck.

 This article will help you determine whether or not it is time to consider investing in a new deck (or porch).